Volunteering at Handel House

 To find out more about this role please view the Weekend Support Volunteer specification.

-The Handel House Museum recruits volunteers who are dedicated to learning and communicating, enhancing the visitor experience and who wish to support the Museum's work.
+Handel House recruits volunteers who are dedicated to learning and communicating, enhancing the visitor experience and who wish to support the organisation's work.

-Volunteers are required to make visitors feel welcome in the museum and to carry out the following front of house duties:
+Volunteers are required to make visitors feel welcome and to carry out the following front of house duties:

-Gallery assistants are the public face of the museum and play a vital role in enhancing the visitor experience and for providing information to visitors about the historic rooms and answering questions.
+Gallery assistants are the public face of the house and play a vital role in enhancing the visitor experience and for providing information to visitors about the historic rooms and answering questions.

 Receptionists are needed to greet visitors, sell general admission and event tickets, in charge of cloakroom and re-stocking event brochures and leaflets.